-Establishing a unified, standard system for stationary point tracking and research was essential to the success of the Air Pollution Control Program.
+Establishing a unified, standard system for stationary point tracking and research was essential to the success of the Air Pollution Program.
 Based on the systematic research results of the program, a unified research system of standards, methods, and quality control for comprehensive solutions to urban air pollution prevention and control was developed.
 This standardization resulted in the Workbook for Tracking Research on Air Pollution Prevention and Control in the "2 + 26" Cities and the Technical Guide for Developing Comprehensive Solutions to Air Pollution Prevention and Control.
 The tracking research teams for each stationary point implemented unified technical standards, technical guidelines, technical methods, and quality management, allowing them to fully realize the synergy of differentiated governance through unified methods.

-In this way, the Air Pollution Control Program established a system of national, local, and industry standards for air pollution control.
+In this way, the Air Pollution Program established a system of national, local, and industry standards for air pollution control.
 For example, for the control and management of air pollution in key industry sectors such as thermal power, building materials, and iron and steel, 304 relevant standards, specifications, and guidelines were developed and released to promote standardization and convergence of the whole process of regional pollution management and to regulate the collaborative management of air pollution in various industries.

 3.3.3.
-Setting up a unified consultation platform to enhance the collaborative response to regional air pollution for them to integrate important environmental issues, information, and practical results from each station city.
-This process focuses on expert analysis and consultation related to heavy air pollution and creates collaborative response mechanisms in the "2 + 26" cities, forming a consultation model that involves preforecasting, in-event analysis, and post-event interpretation.
+Setting up a unified consultation platform to enhance the collaborative response to regional air pollution

+At the regional level, the consultation platform brings together experts in environmental studies, chemistry, meteorology, industry, transportation, and other disciplines and makes it possible for them to integrate important environmental issues, information, and practical results from each station city.
+This process focuses on expert analysis and consultation related to heavy air pollution and creates collaborative response mechanisms in the "2 + 26" cities, forming a consultation model that involves pre-forecasting, in-event analysis, and post-event interpretation.
 These meetings between experts help to promote information sharing and collaborative management among the cities in the region, in order to achieve both peak reduction and frequency reduction of heavy air pollution in the region.
 At the local level, onsite meetings are organized in each city to coordinate the main lines of urban governance and provide systematic solutions for differentiated and precise pollution control.
 The "2 + 26" cities conduct daily meetings during periods of heavy pollution to quickly improve the emergency response capacity of each city in the region.